InkDAO/gitbook/tutorials/getting-started.md

 # Getting Started

 Welcome to dX!
-This guide will help you get started with our decentralized platform.
 You can browse posts and comments without any setup, but you'll need a wallet to create posts or leave comments.

 ## Browsing dX
 - Visit [decentralizedX](https://decentralizedx.netlify.app/)